 Personal Data makes reference to any information or data that could identify you directly (for example, your name or surname) or indirectly (for example, your ID document).
 The Personal Data includes information such as personal email/postal addresses or mobile numbers, usernames, profile images, personal preference and purchasing habits, the content generated by the user, financial information, and social assistance information, amongst others.

 It could also include unique numerical identifiers such as the IP address on your computer or the MAC address on your mobile device, as well as the information that we obtain via Cookies.

 This Policy covers all personal data gathered and used by LUCIENT.

 III.
 Gathering personal data and processing purposes

-Remember that before starting to use any of our service or functionalities, you must read this Policy, as well as the Terms and Conditions in the specific section concerning that service or functionality.
-In said section you will be able to see if there are any particular usage conditions or if specific processing of your Personal Data is required.
+Remember that before starting to use any of our services or functionalities, you must read this Policy, as well as the Terms and Conditions in the specific section concerning that service or functionality.
+In said section, you will be able to see if there are any particular usage conditions or if specific processing of your Personal Data is required.
 Not providing certain information marked as mandatory may mean that it is not possible to handle your user registration or the use of certain available functionalities or services via https://lucient.com.